Key & Peele

-Each episode of the show consists mainly of several pre-taped skits starring the two actors.
-The sketches cover a variety of societal topics, often with a focus on American popular culture, ethnic stereotypes, social awkwardness and race relations.
+Each episode of the show consists mainly of several pre-taped skits starring the two actors, performing as a double act.
+The sketches cover a variety of societal topics, often with a focus on American popular culture, ethnic stereotypes, social awkwardness, and race relations.
 Key & Peele premiered on January 31, 2012 and ended on September 9, 2015, with a total of 53 episodes, over the course of five seasons.
 A special titled "Key & Peele's Super Bowl Special" aired on January 30, 2015.